Caleb-Ellefson/GrowByte/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
+- [ ] Add Mobile and tablet media querys to front end
-- [x] Add back to top links
+  - [ ] Add styling to config Wi-Fi page
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add more error handling Wi-Fi config
-- [ ] Add "components" document to easily copy & paste sections of the readme
+  - [ ] Update LED state based on failed handshake
-- [ ] Multi-language Support
+  - [ ] Also send post request of failed to pair devices and display on dashboard page.
+Hub->server->webpage/dashboard
-    - [ ] Chinese
+- [ ] Battery test for soil sensor
-    - [ ] Spanish
+- [ ] Race conditons for hub with muti sensor (rare due to 4 hour deep sleep)

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/caleb-ellefson/GrowByte/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>